Causal Economics—the New Frontier of Behavioral Economics You Should Know About

 The example applications below demonstrate how causal coupling can consistently yield fresh theoretical insights into important macroeconomic issues based on cost and benefit incentives that contain financial and psychological elements.
 They are by no means intended to be comprehensive and fully pragmatic treatments of each topic in all real world applied situations.
 But there is a good chance they will challenge the assumptions many have about effective economic policy.

-From a theoretical perspective, causal economics asserts the importance of an engaged democratic majority, optimality of free competitive markets with corrections for externalities, fair legal frameworks in place of government bureaucracies, minimal monetary and fiscal policy, valuefare (workfare with chosen work hours) and taxes collected for specific voter-approved spending programs instead of being automatically collected and fed into general accounts based on income, consumption, property and wealth.
+From a theoretical perspective, causal economics asserts the importance of an engaged democratic majority, optimality of free competitive markets with corrections for externalities, fair legal frameworks in place of government bureaucracies, minimal monetary and fiscal policy, workfare prioritized over welfare, and taxes collected for specific voter-approved spending programs instead of being automatically collected and fed into general accounts based on income, consumption, property and wealth.

-Pareto optimality is only possible in a democracy where a majority of citizens are engaged in free and open-minded discourse and action.
+Pareto optimality is only possible in a direct democracy where a majority of citizens are engaged in free and open-minded discourse and action.
 The values and goals of society will reflect the will of engaged citizens—whether they’re in business, government or other social organizations—and whether they’re leaders or everyday people.
 The policies and structural elements noted below can only serve to efficiently and fairly meet the goals that citizens set for their society.
+Direct democracy minimizes the cost of powerful political intermediaries in the long-term.

 Free, Competitive Markets